jonathonreed/atrf-journal/_posts/2017-04-12-everlovin-press.md

 Counting down the days (11!) before we depart from our homebase and hit the road.

-Aside from the logistics, the research, and last-minute delays around inventory, we're also pedaling rapidly to fulfil our reward shipments to backers from our crowdfunding campaign.
+Aside from the logistics, the research, and last-minute delays around inventory, we're also pedaling as fast as we can to fulfil our reward shipments to backers from our crowdfunding campaign.

 We knew from the very beginning that we'd love to offer a letterpress poster for one of the reward tiers and couldn't think of anyone other than Vince of <a href="http://everlovinpress.com">Everlovin' Press</a>.